 Why I like working with MyBnk.
 I love the fact that the young, vibrant, energetic MyBnk team care enough to dedicate themselves to helping other young people and to addressing a huge problem in our society.

 Professor Moorad Choudhry

-Moorad is currently Treasurer of Corporate Banking at The Royal Bank of Scotland.
-He began his City career at the London Stock Exchange in 1989 and went on become Head of Treasury at Europe Arab Bank, Head of Treasury at KBC Financial Products and Vice-President, Structured Finance at JPMorgan Chase Bank.
+Moorad is currently professor at the Dept of Mathematical Sciences in Brunel University.
+He began his City career at the London Stock Exchange in 1989 and went on to become Head of Treasury at Europe Arab Bank, Head of Treasury at KBC Financial Products and Vice-President, Structured Finance at JPMorgan Chase Bank.